RyuuGan/Mongoose-4.2.6-Test/README.md

 ## Executing

 Run `init.js` to be sure all data exists.
-Run any script in `notWorling directory to view examples`.
+Run any script in `notWorling` directory to view examples.

 ```
 node -v